 So here goes, for what it’s worth.
 Please do your own research and consider asking for detailed product information (not just the manufacturer’s spec sheet) specific to your circumstance so you can provide informed consent before your child plays either willingly (in a league) or as required (in PE class at school) on these fields.

 It appears that there are unknown answers regarding the long-term safety and health effects of various materials used in typical artificial turf*, especially on the still-growing bodies of children.
-Both the EPA and the CDC are currently conducting studies which do not yet have results or recommendations.
+Both the EPA and the CDC are currently conducting studies to fill known, existing research gaps and do not yet have results or recommendations.
+(See updated information here.)
 I am a precautionary-principle person, especially when it comes to kids, and am not a fan of my children being guinea pigs so the use of these fields at this middle school would have been an issue for me as a parent.

 Please be an informed consumer and citizen and take a look at the recent (May 2017) Artificial Turf Health-Based Consumer Guide from Mt.
 Sinai’s Children’s Environmental Health Center.
 It will help you understand what questions you may want to ask your city or school, and what to have your child do to increase safety after playing on an artificial turf field (good luck getting schools to let them take showers after PE).